 Chris is the longest serving member of staff of Hockey Wales, having joined the organisation in July 2000 when we were known as Welsh Hockey Union.
 His love of hockey goes back to his school days and he remains a member of Newport HC (now Gwent) who he joined in 1974.

 Chris is now responsible for finances alone although he remains involved on a voluntary basis with the development of technical officials who are an absolute necessity in ensuring that all our competitions run smoothly.

-Most Saturdays he can be found on a pitch somewhere in Wales and the South West with a whistle in his hand having taken up umpiring over 20 years ago.
-He has been involved as an official Judge all the way through to Technical Delegate with EHF and FIH for some years and has received numerous appointments throughout Europe, with the highlights being the European Championships in Germany (2011), the Champions Trophy in the Champions Trophy in London (2016) and the World League 1 in Scotland (2016).
+Most Saturdays he can be found on a pitch somewhere in Wales and the South West with a whistle in his hand having taken up umpiring over 25 years ago.
+He has been involved as a Judge all the way through to Technical Delegate with EHF and FIH for some years and has received numerous appointments throughout Europe, with the highlights being the European Championships in Germany (2011), the Champions Trophy in London (2016) and the European Indoor Club Cup in Poland in 2020.

 When not involved with hockey, Chris spends time fund raising and socialising with Abergavenny & District Round Table for which organisation he is a past Chairman (twice), Past President (seven times) and Life Member.
 He has also served as Area 4 President for two terms.

 Aoife started working for Hockey Wales in 2018 and is currently our Performance Coordinator; responsible for coordinating and supporting our athletes through the pathway.
 Having played semi-professional hockey in Spain and competed in the NHL in New Zealand, aswell as playing a high standard of hockey in Ireland and England, Aoife has gained experience in a performance environment around the world.